diabetes-page/diabetes.page/README.md

 - pre validation auth / post validation auth
 - Lerna monorepo? https://blog.scottlogic.com/2018/02/23/javascript-monorepos.html
 - Naming: everything camelCase, even database
+- A folder that is not a leaf may contain at most one file

 ## Rationale